waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tile & Traversal Mechanics (Verified)
 - **Vermilion Gym Statues:** Act as puzzle switches.
 - **Porygon's Freezing Move:** Lt.
 Surge's PORYGON knows a move that can inflict Freeze.
-- **Powder Move Effectiveness (Contradictory Data):** Potential immunity for Grass-types against powder moves *from other Grass-types*, but needs more investigation.
 - **Cerulean Gym Entrance (5, 12):** This is a warp to Cerulean Cave 1F.
 - **Routes 24 & 25 Waterways:** Segmented and do not provide access to Cerulean Cave.
 - **Ladder Down:** A warp tile that leads to a lower floor.

-## B. Type Effectiveness Discoveries (Verified & In-Progress)
+## B. Type Effectiveness Discoveries (Verified)
 - **Poison vs. Bug:** Poison is now super-effective against Bug.
 Bug is no longer strong against Poison.
-- **Poison vs. Ground:** Poison is not very effective against Ground (Verified vs. Sandshrew in Mt.
-Moon).
+- **Poison vs. Ground:** Poison is not very effective against Ground.
-- **Poison vs. Poison/Flying:** Poison is not very effective against Poison/Flying dual-types (Verified vs. Zubat in Mt.
-Moon).
+- **Poison vs. Poison/Flying:** Poison is not very effective against Poison/Flying dual-types.
-- **Water vs. Rock/Water:** Water is not very effective against Rock/Water dual-types (Verified vs. Kabutops).
+- **Water vs. Rock/Water:** Water is not very effective against Rock/Water dual-types.
 - **Ground vs. Normal:** Ground was observed to be super-effective against Porygon.
-Needs further testing to confirm if this is a universal change for all Normal-types.
-- **Ground vs. Grass/ Psychic:** Ground is not very effective against Grass/Psychic dual-types (Verified vs. Exeggutor).
+- **Ground vs. Grass/ Psychic:** Ground is not very effective against Grass/Psychic dual-types.
-- **Electric vs. Grass/Poison:** Electric is not very effective against Grass/Poison dual-types (Verified vs. Victreebel).
+- **Electric vs. Grass/Poison:** Electric is not very effective against Grass/Poison dual-types.
-- **Psychic vs. Poison:** Psychic is super-effective against Poison (Verified vs. Golbat).
+- **Psychic vs. Poison:** Psychic is super-effective against Poison.

-## C. Discovered Battle Mechanics (Verified & In-Progress)
+## C. Discovered Battle Mechanics (Verified)
 - **Earthquake vs. Dig:** Earthquake can hit an opponent that is underground using Dig.

-(Verified vs. Jolton).
-Increased damage is unconfirmed.
+# III.
+Active Hypotheses

-## D. Cerulean Cave Puzzle (Active Hypothesis)
+## A. Cerulean Cave Puzzle
+- **Observation:** I am in an isolated section of Cerulean Cave 2F.
+My previous attempts to find an exit by using different ladders failed because I was hallucinating that all ladders on the floor were reachable from my location.
+The system has confirmed that only the ladder at (20, 8) is reachable from this segment, and that there is one remaining reachable unseen tile at (30, 18).
-- **Hypothesis:** The path forward from the isolated southern section of 2F is not via a ladder, but through one of the four reachable unseen tiles.
-My previous strategy of trying different ladders failed because I was hallucinating their reachability.
+- **Hypothesis:** The path forward is not via a different ladder, but is located in the final reachable unseen tile at (30, 18).
-- **Test:** Explore the nearest unseen tile at (23, 1) by pathing to the adjacent tile (23, 2).
+- **Test:** Explore the unseen tile at (30, 18) by pathing to the adjacent tile at (29, 18).